dineshkumares/info_extraction_receipts/README.md

 __Figure 1__: _Different patterns of semi structured documents make it difficult to generalize an algorithm for Information Extraction(IE)_

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; __Figure 1__: _Different patterns of semi structured documents make it difficult to generalize a pattern for Information Extraction(IE)_

-Due to the varied nature of invoices, it is difficult to have a general OCR script that recognizes each element of the dataset.

-Solution:
+# Solution:
+What if we could have some labeled data, and use a transductive learning method where a model could predict the labels for the rest of the data?
+This approach would be highly scalable and convenient for a lot of problems pertaining to the domain.

 Semi-Supervised Graph Convolutional Networks (GCNs) provide a platform for recognizing different patterns associated with different invoices/semi-structured documents.
-This method can be used in __Transductive learning/semi-supervised learning__.
+This method can be used in __Transductive learning/semi-supervised learning__ :.
 This can be used in auto-labeling/classification of desired classes(in our case: company, address, invoice, date and total) by learning graph patterns.
 [An Invoice Reading System Using a Graph Convolutional Network](https://link.springer.com/chapter/10.1007/978-3-030-21074-8_12) provides for the conceptual background for this project.
 Top level concepts are derived from the paper and I would like to thank the authors for their contribution.

 # Why Graphs?
-"The aggregation over the neighborhood of a node in the network is analogue to a pooling operation in a convolutional neural network and the multiplication with the weight matrix W is analogue to a filtering operation.
-Although these operations are similar — hence the similarity in names between GCNs and CNNs — they are not the same.
-"

 Simple introduction to Graphs and Graph Convolutional Networks (GCNs):<br>
 A Graph _G = {V,E}_ where _V_ is the vertex set and _E_ is the edge set consists of three main components: